Alys Jackson is a poet and short story writer based in Adelaide, South Australia.

 In 2019 her short story, The Utter Absence of Everything, was long listed for the Wigleaf 50 Best Short Fiction of 2019.

 In 2017, she was awarded the Grenfell Henry Lawson Statuette for Prose and the Harold Goodwin Short Story Award.
 She has been shortlisted for the Alan Marshall Short Story Award three times.

-Alys’ fiction and poetry for children has been widely published in magazines in Australia and Europe.
-She is a regular contributor to the School Magazine, the world’s oldest literary magazine for children.
+Alys’ short fiction and poetry for children has been widely published in magazines in Australia and Europe, including Aquila (UK) and The Caterpillar (Ireland).
+She is a regular contributor to the School Magazine (Australia), the world’s oldest literary magazine for children.

-Alys’ second picture book, Hugo’s Runaway Legs, Larrikin House is due for publication in 2020.
+Hugo’s Runaway Legs, Larrikin House, due for publication in 2020.

 In 2017 her website was accredited as a learning destination for the Children’s University., an international charity aimed at providing engaging and innovative educational experiences for children 7 – 14.

 Australia East/New Zealand Society of Children’s Book Writers and Illustrators – SCBWI